python-can-define-radio/sdr-course/classroom_activities/025-Beginnings.md

 - When you are searching for blocks, there are odd behaviors if you have a block selected.
   - Solution: Be extra careful to deselect blocks before searching.
   - Solution (alternate): always press Ctrl+F before typing.
+- When editting the "Properties" of a block (Access these by double-clicking or right-clicking the block):
   - When you scroll, you may accidentally scroll above the arrow of a drop-down menu, which changes the contents.
     - Solution: Scroll with your cursor on the left side of the window.
-- Apply is buggy: it will sometimes NOT apply the changes, such as if you use it twice in a row.
+  - The `Apply` button is buggy: it will sometimes NOT apply the changes, such as if you use it twice in a row.
     - Solution: Don't use the "Apply" button.
 Press "Ok" instead.

 ------

-Once you have finished "Your First Flowgraph", follow these tutorials from the same page:
+Once you have finished "Your First Flowgraph", follow these tutorials from the same page (mid-left side):

 - Python Variables in GRC
 - Variables in Flowgraphs